First measurement of the $^{10}{\rm B}(\alpha,n)^{13}{\rm N}$ reaction in an inertial confinement fusion implosion at the National Ignition Facility: Initial steps toward the development of a radiochemistry mix diagnostic: Initial design studies

-We based our original design on a previously developed low-convergence, high-yield polar direct-drive exploding pusher platform\cite{Ellison:2018}.
-The particular capsule we chose to emulate was fielded on NIF shot N190707-001-999 (colloquially known as ``Little Guy''), a CH ablator target that yielded $4.8\times 10^{15}$ neutrons\cite{Yeamans:2021}.
-In that design, the laser drive was optimized to minimize multi-dimensional effects, enabling physics studies in an approximately 1D configuration.
-Further, this laser drive has the advantage of inducing no known optics damage at NIF, providing a robust neutron signal with no risk to the laser.
-In this design work, we opted to keep the same laser pulse history and beam pointings due to the record performance achieved.
+We based our original design on a previously developed low-convergence, high-yield polar direct-drive exploding pusher platform.\cite{Ellison:2018} The particular capsule we chose to emulate was fielded on NIF shot N190707-001 (colloquially known as ``Little Guy''), a CH ablator target that yielded $4.8\times 10^{15}$ neutrons.\cite{Yeamans:2021} In that design, the laser drive was optimized to minimize multi-dimensional effects, enabling physics studies in an approximately 1D configuration.
+Further, this laser drive (total of $585\,\rm kJ$ laser energy) has the advantage of inducing no known optics damage at NIF, providing a robust neutron signal with no risk to the laser.
+In this design work, we opted to keep the same laser pulse history and beam pointings due to the record performance achieved with no optics damage.

 In order to measure the primary $\isotope[10]{B}(\alpha,n)\isotope[13]{N}$ reaction, the capsule design had to be modified to include \isotope[10]{B} near the DT fuel region, placing it in close proximity to the $\alpha$ particles produced from thermonuclear burn.
-However, it proved difficult to fabricate leak-tight pure Boron ablators that can hold DT gas at the required fill pressures, limiting our design choices to only utilizing a doped \isotope[10]{B} region.
-In a CH ablator, 13-Nitrogen can also be produced from the competing reactions $\isotope[12]{C}(d,n)\isotope[13]{N}$ and $\isotope[13]{C}(p,n)\isotope[13]{N}$.
-This background production from Carbon can potentially be comparable to the production from Boron\cite{Liu:2019}, posing significant technical challenges to the extraction of the $\alpha$-induced contribution from the total signal.
-Instead, we considered a Beryllium ablator layer with a region of Boron-doped Beryllium on the inner part of the capsule.
+However, it proved difficult to fabricate leak-tight pure boron ablators that can hold DT gas at the required fill pressures, limiting our design choices to only utilizing a doped \isotope[10]{B} region.
+In a CH ablator, \isotope[13]{N} can also be produced from the competing reactions $\isotope[12]{C}(d,n)\isotope[13]{N}$ and $\isotope[13]{C}(p,n)\isotope[13]{N}$.
+This background production from carbon can potentially be comparable to the production from boron,\cite{Liu:2019} posing significant technical challenges to the extraction of the $\alpha$-induced contribution from the total signal.
+Instead, we considered a beryllium ablator with a region of boron-doped beryllium on the inner part of the capsule.
 This has the additional advantage of providing a complementary diagnostic via the measurement of $4.4\,\rm MeV$ gammas coming from the $\isotope[9]{Be}(\alpha,n)\isotope[12]{C^*}(\gamma\;@\;4.4\,{\rm MeV})$ reaction.